sabrinathai/ExperienceSampler/Data-Organization-Google-Option/Instructions.md

-#Implementing the Google Script Data Organizer
+# Implementing the Google Script Data Organizer

+**NOTE**: The month for the timestamp ranges from 0-11 .
+Thus, January is actually indicated by a 0, February is actually indicated by 1, and so forth.
+Please remember to keep this in mind.

-##Prepare the Data
+## Prepare the Data
 1. Make a copy of your spliced data. **Never** alter your raw data.
 2. Check that all the data has been spliced.
 That is, the unique key is in the first column, the variable name is in the second column, the timestamp is in the third column, and the participant's responses are in the fourth column.